 Having said that, I’ve listed 5 things to consider when deciding whether or not to try an inversion table.

-5 Answers as to Whether Inversion Tables Work:
+5 Answers on Whether Inversion Tables Work:

 1. Combining Therapies Usually Works Better